abdelrahman-tarek-0/Discord-Cloud-Database/README.md

  *    and make sure the bot is in the server and have the correct permissions */

 /**
  * @param {Discord.Token} token - discord token user account
  * @param {Object} channelMapper - simple map to map the ids of the channels  ex:{product:'7459996657'}
  * @param {Boolean} Bot - true if you want to use bot account false if you want to use client account (default is false)
  * @returns instant from the class
  * @example new DiscordDatabase("aw2waeaew",{
  *  products:'123365477',
  *  users: '8555665844'
  * })
  * @pre have discord user and server (join the user to server and make some channels) then you need to get the token of the user and the ids of the channel
  */
-const discordDatabase = new DiscordDatabase(TOKEN, channelIdMap, true);
+const discordDatabase = new DiscordDatabase(TOKEN, channelIdMap, true)
 ```

 ## methods